-Members meet on a regular basis and assist the parish with projects that foster a spirit of Christian charity among the parishioners i.e, make cookie boxes for homebound parishioners at Christmas, send cards to parishioners and/or their families when the need arises; co-sponsor lunches and receptions as the need arises; host parish bake sales and organize the parish prayer chain.
-Members also provide a funeral dinner as requested from families.
+Members meet on a regular basis and assist the parish with projects that foster a spirit of Christian charity among the parishioners i.e, make cookie boxes for homebound parishioners at Christmas, send cards to parishioners and/or their families when the need arises; host parish bake sales and organize the parish prayer chain.

 Area Catholic parishes work together to provide a Bereavement Ministry and on-going Grief Support Group.
 If you or anyone you know is grieving the loss of a loved one, our churches want to help support you in this difficult time.
 Our grief support group usually meets every other month, with dates and times being announced on our website and bulletin.
 We also offer a Zoom option for the meetings.
 Meetings are held at St. James Parish in Cooperstown.